 What is the Statue of Liberty?
 History, Construction, Symbolism, & Important Facts

 The Statue of Liberty is one of the most iconic landmarks in the United States.
-Standing at 93 meters, the gigantic statue shows the good relationship between the U.S. and France.
+Standing at 93 meters (from ground level to torch), the gigantic statue shows the good relationship between the U.S. and France.
 Watching over the New York Harbor, this iconic figure also symbolizes hope, freedom, and inspiration.